-Jessica told me she had always been alone.
-She never married and it saddened her that she was never blessed with children of her own.
-And except for the times her nephew came to visit her from Australia, her life was basically a solitary one.
+Jessica told me she has always been alone.
+She never married and it saddens her that she was never blessed with children of her own.
+And except for the times her nephew comes to visit from Australia, her life is basically a solitary one.

 I read the letter again in renewed awe.
 Jessica invited me to come and stay with her for a while in Salt Lake City.
 She even sent a plane ticket with the letter, making it harder for me to say no, just as she had known it would.
 She knows me well.
 I've never dreamed of going so far away, and to say I am nervous is an understatement.
 But the excitement of starting over somewhere where no one knows me or anything about my past overrides my nervousness.
 I re-read the last part of the letter.

 Now I know you don’t like to feel like you’re not pulling your own weight, so before you say no, I just want to tell you I own a women’s clothing boutique downtown.
 One of my sales ladies had to quit suddenly.
 The position is yours if you want it.
 It is only three days a week, so we will still have plenty of time to visit and sight see, and of course, shop.
 We’re going to have the time of our lives!
 It will mean so much to me to have you here, Cisely.
 More than you could ever know.
 Call me soon.